 In case you would rather stay at a nearby town, the closest one is Misurina from where you can reach Rifugio Auronzo within 20-25 minutes by car.
 Since it is a small town, there are not many options to choose from.
 Cortina d’Ampezzo is the most popular town among travelers staying in the Dolomites and since it’s only 40 minutes from Rifugio Auronzo, it can also be a great option.

 You can use the below map to check the nearby hotels by modifying your preferred dates or you can check out my hotel recommendations below.

 BEST PLACES TO STAY IN CORTINA D’AMPEZZO

-Getting to the famous Instagram viewpoint in the Dolomites might sound a little bit complicated but in reality it’s quite easy if you know what you’re looking for and where you need to go.
+The Dolomites are one of the best places to visit in Italy and finding the famous Instagram viewpoint will grant you one of the best views in the entire area.
+Getting to the viewpoint might sound a little bit complicated but in reality it’s quite easy if you know what you’re looking for and where you have to go.
 And well, that’s what this article is for!

 I hope you liked this step-by-step guide about the Cadini di Misurina hike and you will be able to find the viewpoint too!
 If you’re more of a visual person, you can check the Dolomites highlight on my Instagram where I explained the trail on video as well.

 If you have any questions feel free to leave a comment below or send me an email, I always love helping you out!
 Do you know some other great viewpoints in the Dolomites?
 Let me know in the comments!